AmanChauhan03/C-project/README.md

-# C-project
+# C#-project
-this is school management system project.
+this is school management system project in .NET